Plasma rotation driven by lasers with zero angular momentum: Three-dimensional analysis of angular momentum gain of electrons

-Figure \ref{fig:fig4}(a) shows the evolution of the mean of the electron's angular momentum \( \langle p_\theta \rangle \), exhibiting oscillations with an increasing magnitude.
-This is influenced by the erosion of the laser pulse front, similar to the one-dimensional case (see Fig. \ref{fig:fig2}(b)).
+Figure~\ref{fig:fig4}(a) shows the evolution of the mean electron angular momentum \( \langle p_\theta \rangle \), which exhibits oscillations with increasing amplitude, consistent with the etching-driven dynamics discussed around Figs.~\ref{fig:fig2} and~\ref{fig:newfig}.
 Given the multidimensional structure and transverse focusing fields, the electrons also undergo betatron oscillations with a frequency \( \omega_\beta = \omega_p / \sqrt{2 \gamma} \) \citep{tajima1979laser,esarey2009physics}, as observed in the radial momentum \( \langle p_r \rangle \) in Fig. \ref{fig:fig4}(b).
 The longitudinal momentum \( \langle p_z \rangle \) increases steadily before eventually saturating, as shown in Fig. \ref{fig:fig4}(c).
 Adjustments to laser parameters influence the polarity, magnitude, and distribution of angular (transverse) momentum of the injected electrons.
 In Fig. \ref{fig:fig4}(a), we see that varying the laser's initial phase influences the polarity of the angular momentum \( \langle p_\theta \rangle \), but has no influence on the radial and axial momentum.
-Reducing the laser-to-plasma frequency ratio, impacts the oscillation period and magnitude of the angular momentum, due to the increased etching velocity \( v_{\text{etch}} \approx c(\omega_p^2 / \omega_0^2) \).
-It also allows for increased angular momentum but the longitudinal momentum saturates more quickly.
-This can be seen in Fig. \ref{fig:fig4}(c)).
+Reducing the laser-to-plasma frequency ratio impacts the oscillation period and magnitude of the angular momentum, due to the increased etching velocity \( v_{\text{etch}} \approx c(\omega_p^2 / \omega_0^2) \).
+It also allows for increased angular momentum, but the longitudinal momentum saturates more quickly.
+This can be seen in Fig. \ref{fig:fig4}(c).
 On the other hand, radial polarization does not lead to the angular motion but introduces significant modifications to the radial momentum \( \langle p_r \rangle \), adding a distinct modulation on top of the betatron oscillations, which becomes prominent as pump depletion progresses (\( t > 120/\omega_p \)), as shown in Fig. \ref{fig:fig4}(b).

+Experimental diagnostics of this mechanism could rely on the rotating high-energy electrons, which emit betatron radiation with spatial or polarization features that reflect their angular momentum~\citep{luis2019radiation}.
+While this effect was not modeled in our simulations, the resulting X-rays could be measured using standard betatron radiation diagnostics~\citep{phuoc2006imaging,thaury2013angular,corde2013observation}.

+Additionally, the electromagnetic field structure from the downshifted azimuthally polarized laser fields, particularly \( E_\theta \), \( B_r \), and \( B_z \), inside the bubble is orthogonal to that of conventional wakefields, offering a measurable signature, for example via electron probing~\citep{zhang2016capturing,raj2020probing,wan2024real}.